Media Reports, Awards, and Speeches

 - October 6, 2014: Received Highly Cited Research Award from Thomson Reuters.
 The award letter congratulated me for my “landmark contributions to research in the field of Economics and Business.”
 Specifically, I was selected because “your peers have identified your contributions as being among the most valuable and significant in the field of Economics and Business.”

 - October 2014: Listed in The World’s Most Influential Scientific Minds, compiled by Thomson Reuters.
 Top researchers in 22 broad fields are listed.
 In the field of Economics and Business, 95 scholars are listed – most are economists.
 The rest are business school professors in all disciplines such as accounting, finance, marketing, and strategy.
 I was the only faculty member from UT Dallas that is listed, not only in my field, but also in all fields (see p.
 40 – note the full document is 108 pages and 2 MB).
-Excel just for the 95 top scholars in Economics and Business.
+Full list of the 95 top scholars in economics and business.

 - October 15, 2013: UT Dallas News Center (daily campus-wide email bulletin): “Jindal School PhD student wins best paper awards,” reporting my PhD student Steve Sauerwald’s award winning papers from three Academy of Management divisions in Orlando, August.
 One paper that won the best paper award from the Business Policy and Strategy (BPS) division was coauthored with me and Prof. John Lin (see “August 12, 2013”).